SINTEF/dlite/doc/transactions.md

 // Make a snapshop of B. Shown in Fig. 2b. dlite_instance_snapshot(B);
 ```
-The result if these commands are shown in Figure 2.
+The result of these commands are shown in Figure 2.

 ![transactions-branch](figs/transactions-branch.png)